develoser/develoser.github.io/_posts/2018-01-10-typescript-dependency-injection.md

 import { IHelloWorld } from "./interfaces/hello-world.interface.ts";

-// Magically creates the HelloWorld class with all its dependencies let HelloWorld = container.get<IHelloWorld>(TYPES.IHelloWorld);
+// Magically creates the HelloWorld class with all its dependencies let helloWorld = container.get<IHelloWorld>(TYPES.IHelloWorld);

-HelloWorld.sayHello(); // 2018-01-10 | Hello World with Inversify!
+helloWorld.sayHello(); // 2018-01-10 | Hello World with Inversify!

 ```

-That's it.
-This is the most basic sample of use of inversify, the reality is that inversify does a lot more and we can discuss more complex samples making use of snapshots, scope dependencies, injecting a factory, etc. Everything could be found in the inversify website: [http://inversify.io/](http://inversify.io/)
+And that's it.
+This is the most basic sample of use of inversify, the reality is that inversify does a LOT more and we can discuss more complex samples making use of snapshots, scope dependencies, injecting a factory, etc, but that could be the topic for future posts.

+Futher details could be found in the official InversifyJS website: [http://inversify.io/](http://inversify.io/)

-Happy coding!
+Happy coding! </>